 Last year was about all about stop buying the unnecessaries.
 This year is all about decluttering the existing.

 Don’t get me wrong, I am not turning into a minimalist.
 I just know and have been proven that I do not need that many things to get by.
 It is time to discard or find new owners for things I do not need or never will need.

 I wish decluttering is as easy as just getting rid of everything.
 It is challenging considering that I tend to have sentimental attachments to my stuff.
 I seriously need to stop feeling attached to all these non-living things!

 Decluttering also means that I will be more mindful of the environment impact on consumerism which brings me to my next point.

 2) Make a conscious effort to be more environmental-friendly

-Often, we purchase items without knowing what are we going to do with it or out of convenience.
+More often than not, we purchase/take items without knowing what are we going to do with it or out of convenience.

 This year, I will do more on my part for our lovely Mother Earth.
-Reduce my usage of single-use plastics Which means, fewer takeouts, or if I do, try to use a reusable container and just be more conscious with my everyday habits.
-Try to have my recycling back with me more frequently.
+Reduce my usage of single-use plastics Which means, fewer takeouts, or if I do, try to use a reusable container.
+I need to be more conscientious with my everyday habits.
+That said, I will try to bring my recycling bag with me more frequently.

 3) Make healthier & wiser choices

 Consume less sugar, less processed food and more greens and fruits.